 Skill Test For Data Entry Operator

-Candidates who will score minimum cut off marks in Tier I & II exam will be called for skill test.
+Candidates who will score minimum cut off marks in the Tier I & II exam will be called for a skill test.
 Prescribed data entry speed to qualify the test is 8,000 (eight thousand) Key Depressions per hour on Computer.
 It will be held at the Commission’s Regional Offices or other centers selected by the Commission.

 Typing Test For PA / SA, LDCs & Court Clerks